Frequently Asked Questions

 Q: Why should I enroll in the 3+2 program?

 A: Students who enroll in the 3+2 degree program will be able to complete their undergraduate degree at the University of Illinois at Urbana-Champaign through the Department of Bioengineering in the College of Engineering.
-The College is ranked consistently in the Top Five engineering schools in the United States and is recognized internationally as one of the premier schools from which to earn degrees in engineering.
+The College is ranked consistently in the top engineering schools in the United States and is recognized internationally as one of the premier schools from which to earn degrees in engineering.

 The M.Eng. in Bioengineering program trains engineers to be industry leaders by combining rigorous graduate-level engineering coursework in fields related to bioengineering with fundamental business training.
 It is geared toward students looking to carve a career in industry.
 Through the program, students will augment the depth of their engineering background while also developing skills applicable to business, including product development, intellectual property management, regulatory requirements compliance, statistical analysis and computational modeling.